knowitsakey/windowoperatingsystemsecurityproject/README.md

 The executable might be signed by an extended validation code signing certificate as described here: https://signmycode.com/blog/code-signing-abuse-how-to-safeguard-your-certificates#:~:text=Code%20signing%20abuse%20refers%20to,comes%20from%20a%20trusted%20source.
 Or it might be served on a web page that implements a smartscreen code signing bypass, a vulnerability which is hopefully fixed for the future: https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-36025

-What was learned in this project was, specifically, how malware developers write code: many such coding practices are distinctly the opposite of regular software development coding practices.
-The intention behind these techniques is to provide a robust way to bypass antivirus products.
-With that said, a detailed, low level understanding of these types of coding practices is essential for a cybersecurity role when there is any potential for malware to be or have been in play.
+The key learning points in this project were:
+1. Built an intimate understanding of how malware developers write code.
+Malware development conventions are in juxtaposition to regular software development coding best practices because the intentions behind such conventions is to provide a robust way to bypass antivirus products.
+2. Understand how to detect and trace malware infections on microsoft windows based on a knowledge of malware coding techniques.

+Under the security model of the microsoft windows operating system, antivirus products can always be bypassed.
+Once an adversary controls a process, there are numerous ways to evade, elevate, and persist.
+A human expert still must always be in the loop in situations involving malware.